DanelonLab/Image-based-Phenotypic-Selection/Detection-By-Intensity-Thresholding/README.md

 ## Goal

-Automated image acquisition, analysis by intensity thresholding and stimulation of detected objects.
-The acquisition, analysis and stimulation are all executed within the NIS-Elements software (Nikon).
+Automated image acquisition, analysis by the General Analysis module (intensity thresholding, morphology criteria) and stimulation of detected objects, all executed within the NIS-Elements software (Nikon).

 ## Required file